-Our department is comprised of two programs: Reading/Language Arts and Special Education.
+Our department comprises two programs: Reading/Language Arts and Special Education.
 The department offers innovative programs focusing on all facets of reading, writing, language arts and specific areas of special education.
 We also offer the Anderson Reading Clinic, which provides direct services to children with reading disabilities.

 The Reading and Language Arts Program (RLA) has a reputation of being the finest in the state of North Carolina.
 The Advanced Master's degree in reading at Appalachian offers two concentrations to persons who are interested in teaching reading and language arts: Classroom/Clinical and Adult Literacy.
 The Reading Program also offers an add-on certificate in Reading.